EsRaaAZZam/ecommerce-task/Website-Framework/README.md

 To run the tests, execute the TestNG suite defined in testng.xml.
 You can do this from the command line using Maven: mvn test -DsuiteXmlFile=websiteTestNG.xml

+### important note
+the registered user loses his access after while so make sure to update config file with valid user to test login